-Japanese language sparkles with onomatopoeia (words that sound like their meaning).
+Japanese language sparkles with onomatopoeia (words formed from an existing sound and intended to imitate that sound).
 Charin charin (the sound of a bicycle bell).
 Potsu potsu (light rain).
 Kuru kuru (sushi conveyor belts).
 Come along a sensory tour of Japan’s most delectable desserts!

 Mogu mogu (to chew a lot) — Mochi

-The first sweets were dried fruits and nuts.
-In the 8th century, buns and dumplings arrived from China.
+The first sweets in Japan were dried fruits and nuts.
+In the 8th-century, buns and dumplings arrived from China.
 The Japanese started making rubbery mochi from steamed and pummelled rice.
-Today it’s dipped in soy sauce or filled with beans, fruit, cream or ice cream.
+Today, it’s dipped in soy sauce or filled with bean paste, fruit, cream or ice cream.

 Children are shown a rabbit pounding mochi with a mallet on the moon.
 Celebrities thwack it on TV.
-It’s thrown at neighbours when building a new house.
-Sadly, every New Year around ten elderly people die choking on the customary blobs.
+It’s thrown at neighbours when they are building a new house.
+Sadly, every New Year, a number of elderly people die choking on the customary blobs.

 Warabi mochi (from bracken root starch) are softer, jiggly cubes topped with kuromitsu brown sugar syrup and kinako roasted soybean powder.

 Tsubu tsubu (chunky, small bits) — Matcha Parfait

 From the 16th-century, wagashi evolved with tea ceremony culture.
 They’re exquisite miniature artworks but some Westerners might find them an acquired taste.
 Like yokan — brown seaweed jelly blocks with sweet potato, red bean or chestnut.

 More modern matcha green tea treats draw crowds at cafes like Saryo Tsujiri, from Kyoto.
 The parfaits are subtly sweet, textural delights with mochi balls, berries and matcha ice cream, whipped cream and sponge.